Christian1984/vfrmap-for-vr/README.md

 - a Charts Viewer<sup>\*</sup> and
 - a Notepad<sup>\*</sup>

 right into your cockpit!
-This is is especially helpful for those of us who like to fly in VR (and thus not being able to look on a physical kneeboard, tablet or second screen).
+This is is especially helpful for those of us who like to fly in VR (and thus not being able to look on a physical kneeboard, tablet, or second screen).

 I made this mod for myself and for now, it does exactly what I want.
 And since the latest release, it does even more stuff that you guys, the community, asked for!